-Our original Magna-Doodle has been kicking around for about 13 years.
-It’s dented and dinged, and the screen is permanently marked in some places, but it’s still one of my favourites among our toy collection, not only because of the fun my boys had with it, but because I always enjoyed coming up with educational Magna Doodle activities that we could do together.
+We’ve had our original Magna Doodle (affiliate link) for over 15 years.
+It’s dented and dinged, and the screen is permanently marked in some places, but it’s still one of my favourite toys for the boys and girls in my daycare.
+Not only because of the fun the kids have drawing on it, but because of the educational activities we do together on it.

-Over the years, we have spent countless hours of quality time, playing educational drawing games together.
-Often, part of our bed-time routine would be to snuggle up with the Magna Doodle, and I would use it as a tool to help teach my sons their letters, numbers and basic drawing skills, and over the years, I’ve come up with a number of games to make the learning fun.
+Over the years, we’ve spent countless hours of quality time, playing educational drawing games together.
+Often, at bed time, my boys and I would snuggle up together with the Magna Doodle, and I would use it as a tool to help teach my sons their letters, numbers and basic drawing skills, and over the years, I’ve come up with a number of games to make the learning fun.

-My boys are now tween/teenagers, but I still play these games today with my daycare hooligans.
+My own boys are now grown, but I still play these games today with my daycare hooligans.

-I’ll start with the most basic of the games, which you can play with young toddlers, and work my way through to the most challenging, which are great for older children.
+I’ll start with the most basic of the games, which you can play with young toddlers, and work my way through to the most challenging, which are great for older preschoolers.